Akil Baddoo Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Akil Baddoo (hitting .222 in his past 10 games, with a home run, four walks and an RBI), take on starter Mike Clevinger and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers and Akil Baddoo (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jose Urena and the Chicago White Sox at Comerica Park, Saturday at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the White Sox.

 Akil Baddoo Game Info & Props vs. the White Sox